 Partner Country Series - Gas Pricing - China’s Challenges and IEA Experience

 While China’s circumstances are, in many respects unique, some current issues are similar to those a number of IEA countries have faced.
-This report highlights some key challenges China faces in its transition to greater reliance on natural gas, then explores in detail relevant experiences from IEA countries, particularly in the United Kingdom, the Netherlands, and the United States as well as the European Union (EU).
+This report highlights some key challenges for China in its transition to greater reliance on natural gas, then explores in detail relevant experiences from IEA countries, particularly the United Kingdom, the Netherlands and the United States as well as the European Union (EU).
 Preliminary suggestions about how lessons learned in other countries could be applied to China’s situation are offered as well.

 The aim of this report is to provide stakeholders in China with a useful reference as they consider decisions about the evolution of the gas sector in their country.

-The report is funded by the UK Strategic Programme Fund programme , and the EU delegation in Beijing and the World Bank have provided in-kind contributions.
+The report is funded by the UK Strategic Programme Fund programme, and the EU delegation in Beijing and the World Bank have provided in-kind contributions.
 The project is supported by the Chinese government and co-implemented by China 5E.

 Related link: (translation) Partner Country Series - Gas Pricing - China’s Challenges - Chinese Version